Disney Lorcana release dates, cards, and latest news

 Disney Lorcana gift set

-A dedicated Disney Lorcana gift set has also been shown off, with Mulan and Hades taking center stage.
+Dedicated Disney Lorcana gift sets have also been released.
+For The First Chapter Mulan and Hades take center stage.
 The set includes two oversized foil cards of these characters, as well as smaller, actually-playable versions.
 The card names are Mulan – Imperial Soldier and Hades – King of Olympus.

 Also inside the gift set are 34 game tokens and four booster packs.
 You’ll need to do all the deck building yourself with this one.
 This particular product is expected to set you back $29.99 / £27.99.